andthearchitect/aws-lambda-java-runtime/README.md

 If you decided to run this on production systems you do so at your own risk.*

 ### Objective
-The goal of this project is to create an [AWS Lambda Custom Runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) for Java to enable support of Java releases beyond the official AWS provided Runtimes.
+The goal of this project is to create an [AWS Lambda Custom Runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) to enable support of Java releases beyond the official AWS provided Runtimes.

 This project will lay the foundation for future versions of Java to be supported as they are released by implementing the [AWS Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html) starting with the latest LTS release, Java 11.

 #### Primary Goals
 * Lean Runtime